elwayman02/ember-tumblr/README.md

-# Ember-tumblr
+# Ember Tumblr

-This README outlines the details of collaborating on this Ember addon.
+This addon allows you to quickly and effortlessly integrate the Tumblr API into your Ember application.

 ## Installation